Garmin GPSMAP 67i Review & InReach Device Comparison

 Garmin Explore App

-When I get home from a trip, I always sync my 67i back to the Explore app (cord-free, I think it uses WiFi and Bluetooth for that).
-That allows me to get the activities onto the iPhone app.
-From there, I can open the activity in the Relive app and create the videos I post on YouTube after my hikes.
+After each trip, I sync my 67i back to the Explore app, no cords needed, as it uses WiFi and Bluetooth.
+This sync transfers my activities to the iPhone app.
+From there, I open the activity in the Relive app to create the videos I share on YouTube after my hikes.

-One important lesson I learned is the need to make sure you’re still logged into the Messenger App before you lose service on your trip.
-If you download the app and log in ahead of time, you can send texts from your phone just as you normally would, which makes typing much easier.
-However, if you forget to log in, you can still send texts and request help directly through the 67i itself, as I did when I needed wildfire assistance during my last trip.
-Even if you were logged on during your last trip, sometimes the updates log me off, and that’s what got me the other day.
-So best to always double-check you’re logged in before you go into the wilderness.
+One important lesson I learned is to make sure you’re still logged into the Messenger App before losing cell service on your trip.
+If you log in ahead of time, you can send texts from your phone just like normal, which makes typing easier.
+If you forget to log in, don’t worry, you can still send texts and request help directly from the 67i device itself.
+I had to do this when I needed wildfire assistance during my last trip.
+Sometimes, even if you logged in during your last trip, app updates can log you out without warning.
+That’s what happened to me recently.
+So it’s best to double-check you’re logged in before heading into the wilderness.

 Garmin GPSMAP 67i